pistolcaffe/grounded-analysis/README.md

 # Grounded Analysis

-A system that defines the trust boundary of AI agent judgments — forces every claim to be grounded in verifiable evidence, then cross-checks it with an independent verifier.
+A system that defines the trust boundary of AI agent judgments — it forces every claim to be grounded in verifiable evidence, then cross-checks it with an independent verifier.

 ---